-A look at how natural language processing (NLP) can improve the way insights are derived from text documents.
+A look at how natural language processing (NLP) can improve the way we interact with computers.

-Instead of doing a somewhat limited search on specific keywords that will probably bring back tens or even hundreds of results, depending on the amount of the documents, we could use a phrase to conduct a semantic search.
-This would then return a ranked list of sentences that match the search phrase, even if none of the specific words used in the search phrase is present in any of the documents.
+Instead of doing a somewhat limited search on specific keywords that will likely bring back tens or even hundreds of results, a lawyer – for example – could use NLP to conduct a ‘semantic search’ using phrases.
+This returns a ranked list of sentences that match the search phrase – even if none of the specific words used in the search phrase are present in any of the documents.
 This might sound like magic, but because the technology has been trained to analyse information as humans can, it ‘understands’ the words in the search phrase and how they relate to each other – and then uses this understanding to interpret what we are really asking for and return a more nuanced result.